Here, we see a diagram of the pressures within

 in the pressure, so called X descent.

-rise and then we start again with the A, C
+And then we start with the AC and wave.

 will see the description

 of what I just told you - what the events